 Lockdown has provided me, like a lot of people, with plenty of time to look inwards.
 This culminated in a break-up with a short-term girlfriend when I came out as a transgender man.

 The film's subject matter is disturbing, some of its scenes shocking and bizarre; a sexual escapade with a Cadillac resulting in pregnancy, graphic and intense murder scenes.
 Its protagonist, a woman called Alexia who later assumes the identity of a boy named Adrien, is far from what people would consider a wholesome representation of the trans identity.
-They are a difficult character to empathise with, their actions so morally bereft that reading a trans allegory into their arc might seem laughable and even at worst offensive, as other people have pointed out.
+They are a difficult character to empathise with, their actions so morally bereft that reading a trans allegory into their arc might seem laughable and even, at the worst, offensive, as other people have pointed out.

-The source of contention among me and friends is that, on the third tier, nestled amongst 'The Human Centipede 2 (full sequence)' and 'Salo, or the 120 Days of Sodom' sits 'Pink Flamingos'.
+The source of contention among me and friends is that, on the third tier, nestled amongst 'The Human Centipede 2 (full sequence)' and 'Salo, or the 120 Days of Sodom', sits 'Pink Flamingos'.

 'Pink Flamingos', considered the most well-know of gross-out queer director John Water's filmography, seems to me wildly out of place amongst such brutal horror films.
 Sure, 'Pink Flamingos' has subject matter that is far from clean- a rape is played for laughs, there is an unsimulated oral sex scene, animal death, and a man with a singing, um, orifice.
 Still, watching drag queens and obscure queer icons vie for the title of 'filthiest person alive' was for me and the queer group I viewed the film with, funny!
-The film is an important piece in queer cinema history, and to me its subject matter is far more palatable that other films in the same iceberg tier.'Pink Flamingos' seems to say, to me at least, 'if they think the gay lifestyle is disgusting and immoral, we'll show them disgusting and immoral'.
+The film is an important piece in queer cinema history, and to me its subject matter is far more palatable that other films in the same iceberg tier.
+'Pink Flamingos' seems to say, to me at least, 'if they think the gay lifestyle is disgusting and immoral, we'll show them disgusting and immoral'.
 Queer people will always derive their own readings of films.
 One person's disturbing horror film will be another person's reclamational satire or coming-of-age movie; their chance, among blood and eyebrow raising-sequences, to see people like them.

 What do I see in the protagonist of Titane?

 At the beginning of the film, we see a young Alexia bothering her father while he drives.
-She kicks the back of his seat, she makes loud noises, she takes her seatbelt of.
+She kicks the back of his seat, she makes loud noises, she takes her seatbelt off.
 We can all agree that this is a nightmare child, but a normal child.
-All kids are like this, in part.
+All kids are a little bit like this, in part.
 The extroadinary part of this story is that Alexia's actions inadvertantly lead to a car crash.
 Her father, irritable beyond belief, turns around to yell at her.
 The car flips, and a scene later, Alexia is having a metal plate surgically grafted to her skull.

 We learn a few things right away- far from being a tolerant and patient parent, Alexia's father, whom she was alone with in the car, is quick to anger.
 Alexia has not received unconditional love from her parental figures.
-As a substitute for the foundational love, Alexia projects love onto mechanical objects, notably cars.
+As a substitute for this foundational love, Alexia projects love onto mechanical objects, notably cars.
 As she leaves the hospital, she strides toward the family car, embraces and kisses it.
 The family car, which was the catalyst for an honest reaction from her father.
 Something that changed her life.

 Love is protection, a saviour to most children.
 The metal plate in her head is the thing that has kept her alive.
 Truth and honesty are also the cornerstones of love.
 A car-crash laying bare her fathers contempt for her, the vehicle viewed as a saving grace.
 Metal and mechanics as love.